tylerebowers/Schwab-API-Python/README.md

 2. Review preferences and credentials in modules/universe.py (specifically consumerKey, accountNumber (for streaming), and callbackUrl)
 3. Start by running from main.py

+## Effective summer 2023:
+ - Progress on modules is paused until this program can work with Schwab's API.

 ## What can this program do?
  - Access all api funtions